slackapi/bolt-js/docs/_tutorials/getting_started.md

 ---

 ### Listening and responding to a message
 Your app is now ready for some logic.
-Let's start by using the `message()` listener that listens for messages in channels your bot user is a member of.
+Let's start by using the `message()` method to attach a listener for messages.

 The following example listens to all messages that contain the word "hello" and responds with "Hey there @user!"